paulvortex/BloodMap/README.md

 1.0.1 (DeluxeQuake internal release)
 ------
-- added shader deprecation keyword "q3map_deprecateShader <shader>", a global variant of q3map_baseShader/q3map_remapShader.
+- added shader deprecation keyword q3map_deprecateShader 'shader', a global variant of q3map_baseShader/q3map_remapShader.
 Replacing is done in early load stage, so all q3map2 keyworlds are supported (instead of q3map_remapShader which only remaps rendering part of shader so